'Twas this cold and murky December, within this ghastly day I remember,

 Hast thou come for my soul to take, to the underworld thou shalt benight?

 By the blazing brimstone of the raven, wherefore hast thou risen hoary craven,

 Amidst the damnable throne of the haven of sinners of ominous birthright?'

 Heinous is the palatial throne of the sinners of ominous birthright—

 I betook myself to follow the stately wraith, closely in the rear.

 Had my despair deviat'd me of a reality imposing this dreadful alterity,

 With those mournful pitiful laments of the deceas’d of no merit or right?

-The chambre door open'd, to the corridor I did not endear.
+The chamber door open'd, to the corridor that was clear.

 I had hanker’d for a just reprieve, from this terror I did not want to believe.